zowe/zowe.github.io/security.md

 <!-- Copyright Contributors to the Zowe project. -->
 <!-- # Zowe Security Policy-->

+#TODO: Find where to put the text that we may create CVE if we find the vulnerability and need to create CVW in NIST etc.

 # Respond to Vulnerabilities Policy
 <!--<div style="display:none" hidden>(Zowe-SSDP-SDLC ID: ZSSD-LP:RV)</div>-->

-The Policy governs how Zowe handles vulnerabilities identification, mitigation and disclosure.
+This Security Policy governs how Zowe handles vulnerabilities identification, mitigation and disclosure.

 Our policy is based on the <a href="https://en.wikipedia.org/wiki/Coordinated_vulnerability_disclosure">Coordinated Vulnerability Disclosure (CVD) Policy</a>
 which is also adopted by many other organizations, <a href="https://www.cisa.gov/coordinated-vulnerability-disclosure-process">CISA</a> and <a href="https://www.etsi.org/standards/coordinated-vulnerability-disclosure">ETSI</a> among them.
-Zowe adapts the following 5 CVD topics used to declare complete set of requirements:
+Zowe adapts the following 5 CVD topics to declare complete set of policy requirements for Respond to Vulnerabilities:
 * [Security issues identification](#Security-issues-identification) <!-- <span style="display:none">(Zowe-SSDP-SDLC #ID: ZSSD-LP:RV-ICV-PVM)</span> -->
 * [Security issues analysis and assessment](#Analysis-and-assessment)
 * [Security issues mitigation](#Security-issues-mitigation)